Comparison of Unscented Kalman Filter Design for Agricultural Anaerobic Digestion Model: Simulation studies

 We thus conclude that the NLP formulation \eqref{eq:meth:costFunctionNLP} might only deliver reliable state estimates for the additive noise case (cUKF-add) for which it was originally proposed, especially for state estimates close to the bounds.
 This may also explain why the graphs of cUKF-aug and cUKF-fully-aug both show similarly poor lipids estimates in Figure~\ref{fig:res:cUKF}.
 The poor estimates of $X_\mathrm{li}$ through cUKF-aug and cUKF-fully-aug also dominate the comparably high values of NRMSE\textsubscript{x} in Table~\ref{tab:res:cUKF}.

-Estimation results of all optimization setups for a given noise scenario are identical.
+Estimation results of all optimization setups for a given noise case are identical.
 This emphasizes that for linear output equations the QP reformulation of the NLP by \citep{Kolas.2009} is indeed equivalent, and that the provision of gradients and Hessian increases numerical efficiency without jeopardizing accuracy.

 Run times of the constrained UKFs are generally higher than for the unconstrained versions.
-However, they can be vastly reduced through a) analytic expressions of gradient and Hessian for the NLP, and b) through the QP formulation in case of linear outputs, as illustrated in Figure~\ref{fig:res:cUKF_tRun}.
+However, they can be vastly reduced through a) analytic expressions of gradient and Hessian for the NLP, and b) through the QP formulation in case of linear outputs, as emphasized in Figure~\ref{fig:res:cUKF_tRun}.
 Given the higher resulting system order caused by augmentation, it is plausible that numerical effort for cUKF-aug and \mbox{cUKF-fully-aug} is higher than for cUKF-add.
+In case run time is critical, a UKF formulation specifically designed for real-time applications was recently proposed by \citep{Cantelobre.2020} and might present an alternative to the UKF designs discussed in this work.

 The reduced run times of the improved NLP setups can be explained when considering the average number of iterations and cost function calls before convergence, summarized in Table~\ref{tab:res:cUKF-optimizer-performance}.
-By default, \code{fmincon} solves the NLP with an interior-point algorithm which involves to approximate gradient and Hessian of the cost function through finite differences \citep{TheMathWorksInc..2023}.
+By default, \code{fmincon} solves the NLP with an interior-point algorithm which involves to approximate gradient and Hessian of the cost function through finite differences \citep{TheMathWorksInc..2023b}.
 For this purpose, the cost function during one iteration of optimization needs to be computed multiple times.
 In contrast, approximation through finite differences becomes redundant with analytic expressions of gradients and Hessian.
 In case only the gradients are provided, the number of iterations remains the same but the number of cost function calls drops from 104 to 19.
 Moreover, additionally providing the Hessian reduces the number of iterations from 14 to 5, and consequently further diminishes the number of cost function calls from 19 to 6.
 For cUKF-QP, the solver \code{quadprog} makes use of algorithms optimized for QPs and thus required even fewer iterations.